FedEx Sued After Former Hudson Valley Driver Raped, Assaulted Teens

 For example, it alleges that FedEx failed to respond when Ginyard turned off the GPS systems to ascertain whether the truck was being misused.

-Following Ginyard's arrest, FedEx released a statement that the man was no longer employed with the company.
+Following Ginyard's arrest, FedEx said that the man was no longer employed with the company.

 “Our client has suffered the most horrific violation a child can experience at the hands of a predator.
 We brought this lawsuit to pursue a modicum of justice for a young girl who was forced to have sexual intercourse in front of her younger sister,” the complainant’s attorney, Kathryn C. Collins of Feldman, Kleidman, Collins & Sappe LLP, said.